Skip to main content

 You may experience the world differently, and counselling can be adapted to support these differences in a way that feels safe, accessible and effective.
 Your needs are unique, and it is my anticipatory duty to provide care that is centred around you, making adjustments to my practice to accommodate your specific requirements.

-• Sensory considerations: Be mindful of your sensory sensitivities and minimise your potential triggers, such as reducing harsh lighting, minimising background noise, and being aware of any sensory triggers within the counselling room.
+I will be mindful of your sensory sensitivities and minimise your potential triggers, such as reducing harsh lighting, minimising background noise, and aware of any sensory triggers within the counselling room.
 The room has blinds and a ceiling light with variable brightness and colours, and a selection of lamps.
-The room is air-conditioned so there is some noise.
+The room is air-conditioned so there is some white noise.

-By adapting counselling in these ways, you can engage in therapy safely and confidently, feel truly heard, and develop tools to manage challenges while embracing your unique strengths.
+By personalising your counselling, you can engage in therapy safely and confidently, feel truly heard, and develop tools to manage challenges while embracing your unique strengths.